llm-port/llm-port.github.io/docs/features/pii.md

 ## How It Works

-PII detection runs as a standalone FastAPI service that the gateway calls during request processing.
+PII detection runs as a **stateless** FastAPI service that the gateway calls during request processing.
 When enabled, outbound requests can be scanned for personally identifiable information before they reach upstream providers.

+The PII service itself has no database — scan events are forwarded to the backend via HTTP and stored in the backend database for dashboards and audit.

 ## Entity Types